LinusU/cadmium/readme.md

 ```

 This command will start an http server that will match the behaviour that you should see from a site deployed to S3 + CloudFront.

-The only difference to the `deploy` command is that it will look for the JavaScript at `dist/main.js` instead of `dist/main.min.js`, and it won't minify the html.